 Are You Affected by Medicare Reforms?

 Did you know that the Center for Medicare and Medicaid Services (CMS) is considering changing the way it pays health care providers?
-Although these changes won’t affect families directly, it is important to understand how health care providers are being paid and how policy makers are reducing overall costs.
+Though these changes won’t affect families directly, it is important to understand how health care providers are being paid.

 Learn more about how seniors will be affected by medicare reforms.

 Center for Medicare and Medicaid Service Changes to Health Care

 Medicare is a social insurance program providing coverage to more than 55 million Americans age 65 and older, as well as young adults with permanent disabilities.
 To help ease the high costs associated with traditional Medicare and other healthcare related spending, the government enacted the Affordable Care Act in 2009.
 Since its launch, ACA has reduced Medicare payments by $335 billion.
 ACA also has major plans to close the Medicare Part D coverage gap, also called the “doughnut hole,” by 2020.

 Paid for by the federal government, the ACA was implemented to address a variety of underlying health care problems, including: